 What other cosmetic treatments may be combined with Botox?

 One of the greatest combination of treatments involves the simultaneous use of Botox and facial fillers like Juvederm or Radiesse.
 With this combo treatment, an “instant face lift” may be achieved by using Botox in the brow and forehead region, and facial fillers around the mouth, lips, and smile lines.

 What is the cost?

 The cost of Botox depends on the amount used, which is measured in units.
 A typical Botox treatment (one area) starts at $300.
 Larger and stronger muscles may require more Botox to produce adequate relaxation.
-At your complimentary consultation, Dr. Hess will review your specific needs and the treatment price.
+At your consultation, Dr. Hess will review your specific needs and the treatment price.

 What is the recovery like?